 Ice Cream Picnic

 Another great ice cream party idea is to take advantage of the bright sunny day and all your excellent helpers.
-What could be more fun than making ice cream outside!
+What could be more fun than making ice cream outside?
 If you wait till you make it at your picnic, you won’t have to worry about it melting before it hits your mouth.
 You brought other food with you on your picnic, didn’t you?
 Did you keep it cold with ice?
 You can use that ice to make your ice cream!
-Ice cream parties are memorable and fun for kids when they get to make their own ice cream!
+Ice cream parties are memorable and fun for kids when they get to make their ice cream!